Promoting American understanding of Russian folklore and traditional Russian life and culture.

 Volograd province - Cossack celebration of the holy day "Intercession of the Mother of God"

 * Expedition fees in uncertain times

-We calculated our expedition fees in November 2017.
-We are monitoring the value of the US dollar against the Moldovan leu.
+We calculated our expedition fees in October 2018.
+We monitor the value of the US dollar against the Moldovan, Romanian and Russian currencies.
 Exchange rates are affected by national politics, international politics, the price of oil and a host of other factors.
 We are unable to predict them.

 AFRF reserves the right to add a surcharge to our expedition fees should the value of the dollar drop drastically against the relevant foreign currency.
 On the other hand, if the foreign currency drops drastically compared to the dollar, we pledge to return any "windfall" to you after we have covered our costs (outlined here).